rithinch/pareto-optimal-student-supervisor-allocation/README.md

 # Student and Supervisor Allocation - Pareto Optimal approach

+An AI tool in pure python capable of matching 400+ final year students with 60+ dissertation supervisors using Genetic Algorithm.
+It can find optimal solutions from a massive 400^60+ size search space in minutes.

 This project is a package for student to supervisor allocation, a variant of the college admission problem.

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)